 The other side will use anything they can get their hands on to damage your case or to diminish your credibility in front of a jury.
 If your lawyer knows everything ahead of time, he or she will spin the questionable information in the right way, or will know how to defend that information properly when the time presents itself.

-Some things you should always tell your lawyer following a Sarasota motorcycle crash, even if you think it will harm your case, include:
+Some things you should always tell your lawyer following a crash:

 - The speed you were driving

 - If you were speeding just moments before the crash

 - If driver fatigue contributed to the wreck